Growth Product Management InternUniShackDelivered

 Strategy Output

-Reusable competitor framework the team used for near-term decisions
+Reusable competitor framework adopted by the team for near-term decisions

 Reflection